Make It Stick is a book on how to read and learn in the most effective way, to retain as much information as possible.

 The information in here is super powerful.

 But I felt it could have been summarized in a blog post.
 Or at least, it could have been briefer.

 The author mentions The Marshmallow Test.
 Yet, there has been quite some criticism to that test which would have been good, in my opinion, to also mention.

 Same for neuroplasticity and “The Brain That Changes Itself“.

-Powerful tools which are not the author’s opinion as in “How to Read A Book” but actually backed by science and researches.
+Powerful tools that are not simply the author’s opinion as in “How to Read A Book” but often backed by science and researches.

 - Learning How to Learn Is A Metaskill

 Make It Stick deals with a topic that everyone should be well versed into.
 But few are.